Hundreds of thousands of years in the future, when even the pyramids have been ground to dust by wind, one human structure on Earth will remain.

-The entrance to Onkalo, which will be cemented over in 2120 and hidden.
+The entrance to Onkalo, which will be cemented over in 2120 and disguised.

-The amount of effort that’s going into Onkalo tells us something about the unique time we live in.
+The amount of effort that’s going into Onkalo is symbolic of the unique time we live in.

 Specifically, about our waste.

 We produce a lot of waste.
-All together we make 2.6 trillion pounds of it each year, which weighs more than 7,000 Empire State Buildings.
-By 2050, there will be more plastic by pound in the oceans than fish.
+We make 2.6 trillion pounds of it each year, weighing more than 7,000 Empire State Buildings.
+By 2050, there will be more pounds of plastic in the oceans than pounds of fish.

-But of all our waste, the nuclear kind is by far the worst.
+But of all our waste, the nuclear variety is by far the longest-lived.

-One type is called ‘plutonium-239’, and it’s produced in many nuclear plants.
-One thousand tons of it is currently in storage, with twenty tons being added each year as they operate.
+One type is called ‘plutonium-239’, and it’s a product of many nuclear plants.
+One thousand tons of it is currently in storage, with twenty additional tons being added each year as the plants operate.

-Nuclear power has many advantages, but its creation of plutonium-239 is not one of them.
+Nuclear power has some advantages as an energy source, but its creation of plutonium-239 is not one of them.

-Accidentally inhaling just one-millionth of a gram of plutonium-239 dust will give you cancer.
+it would give them cancer.
 A pound of it is enough to kill 2 million people.